CTLT

 • In addition to asking such things as preferred name, major and minor, year in school, reason for taking the course, ask "Is there anything that you wish to share with me confidentially that could affect your ability to succeed in this class?"
 This is an opportunity for students to share confidentially about job obligations, housing or food insecurity issues, transportation challenges, health challenges (self or loved one), recent episodes of trauma, etc.

-• Review students’ "Getting to know you" submissions to look for patterns in the the challenges that they face.
+• Review students’ "Getting to know you" submissions to look for patterns in the challenges that they face.
 This review will enhance your awareness about students in your classes, suggest some specific ways that you can respond most appropriately and effectively, and increase your empathy for the many things that can diminish their capacity to learn if they don't have your support.

 • Share a summary of what you learn from their submissions with the whole class.